maritiren/secure-coding/security_headers/javascript_helmet.md

-# Implementation of security headers in JavaScript
+# Examples of security headers in a JavaScript web application

+This is an example of implementing security headers in a Javascript application using Node.js and Express.
+This code should be put in the server file.

+Note that the security headers need to be configured according to how your system works, so this snippet might not work in your web application.

 ```
 import helmet from 'helmet'